 - Speaking of Instagram, we LOVE using text helpers for all those pesky hashtags.
 We have a set that we use for all posts and then leave a blank placeholder for post-specific hashtags.

 - We also use CoSchedule to post and share our Wednesday quote picks and also pin them to Pinterest

 Our favorite CoSchedule hack is to use templates and text helpers for Twitter Chats.
-We’ve got a template set up for promo tweets (which start 2 weeks before the chat), then, on the day of, we have 10 template questions that we fill in with specifics and images.
+We’ve got a template set up for promo tweets (which start 2 weeks before the chat).
+Then, on the day of, we have 10 template questions that we fill in with specifics and images.
 There’s no scheduling, no worrying about the hashtag–it’s all done for us!
-What used to take us several hours of scheduling and uploading now takes a grand total of 10 minutes, including the time to dream up questions.
+What used to take us several hours now takes 10 minutes, including the time to dream up questions.